Public Sector Open Source Program Offices -- Archetypes for how to Grow (Common) Institutional Capabilities: Research design

 \subsubsection{Transferability}

 Transferability concerns whether and how the presented findings can be applied to other cases beyond those studied.
-Since this is a qualitative and exploratory study, the aim is not to make generalisations about an entire population.
+Since this is a qualitative and exploratory study, based on a limited sample of public sector OSPOs, the aim is not to make generalisations about an entire population.
 Instead, the goal is to develop an understanding of the problem context and generate knowledge that can be valuable for practitioners operating within this context.
 Consequently, readers must consider the context from which the data was collected to enable any anecdotal generalisations.
 Quotes from the interviews were used consciously to provide rich and contextually detailed findings.

 Purposive sampling is another method that was employed to ensure the transferability of the results.
 The initial mapping yielded a broad sample of the overall population of PSOs with OSPOs (or OSPO-like functions) in place (see Appendix B).
 From this sample, sixteen cases were selected based on criteria aimed at achieving as wide a representation as possible.